 - First, we need to make all the data members private.

-- Then public getter and setter functions should be created for each data member in such a way that, get function gets the value of data member and the set function sets the value of data member.
+- Then public getter and setter functions should be created for each data member so that the get function gets the value of the data member and the set function sets the value of the data member.

-Encapsulation and data hiding can be achieved in C++, by using user-defined types called Classes.
+Encapsulation and data hiding can be achieved in C++ by using user-defined types called Classes.
 The access specifiers in classes can be private, protected or public.
-By default all the items in a class are private.
-According to the need, we can change the access levels.
+By default, all the items in a class are private.
+However, according to the need, we can change the access levels.
 Three levels of access specifiers are as below:

 - Private: Members of the same class can access the data.

 - Public: All the classes can access the data.

 - Protected: Access to data is permitted to members of the same class or derived classes.

 The best use of encapsulation is done only when we use either private or protected.
 When using public, we have to make sure that we know its proper need in the code.